ecrl/ecabc/README.md

 # Use

 The artificial bee colony can take a mulitude of parameters.
-/.lm endValue: The target fitness score you would like your values to produce in order to terminate program /.lm iterationAmount: The amount of iterations you would like the program to undergo before terminating /.lm amountOfEmployer: The amount of employer bees the artificial colony will contain, each containing its own set of value and /.lm fitness scores correlating to the values.
+/nendValue: The target fitness score you would like your values to produce in order to terminate program /niterationAmount: The amount of iterations you would like the program to undergo before terminating /.lm amountOfEmployer: The amount of employer bees the artificial colony will contain, each containing its own set of value and /.lm fitness scores correlating to the values.

 Note: